Who can benefit from this guide?

 Enter the RATE.

-This will override the default rate on the related rate code transaction when it’s added to the employee’s Pay Mode.
+This overrides the default rate on the associated rate code transaction when you add it to the employee’s Pay Mode.

 Hourly Rate